zuozhenggh/learning-library/developer-library/converged-db-on-premises/ords/ords.md

 	3. **PUT** : Update an existing resource.
 	4. **DELETE** : Remove a resource.

-## Step-1: Start ORDS in standalone mode
+## Step 1: Start ORDS in standalone mode

 1. The script (**env\_setup\_script.sh**) which was run in Lab-3 starts the ORDS in standalone mode